sempernow/k8s-vanilla-ha-rhel9/README.md

 k taint node a3 node-role.kubernetes.io/control-plane:NoSchedule-
 node/a3 untainted
 ```

-Delete one of the CoreDNS pods,
+Now delete one of the CoreDNS pods,
 so control plane rechedules it
 onto another (newly untainted) node: